collective/plone.importexport/README.rst

 - being able to generate reports on site content regardless of how its indexed.

 Import/Export will work for any custom or builtin dexterity content type.
 It uses plone.restapi internally to ensure compatible import/export and mashalling.
 Non-standard CSV data is handled by embedding json inside the CSV so export/export is losseless.
+In later releases there will be better handling of large imports and exports to reduce memory consumption and support for a long running process.

 Installation
 --------